Project-YXKJ/SilverStarSCS.Docs/source/function/output_configuration.rst

 These components mainly include various types of electromagnets and solenoid valves.

-The mode of each output is flexible.
+Each output port is flexible.
 In most cases, you can freely configure the mode of each port according to your actual wiring.

 .. attention::